MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/desktop-mobile-geofiltering.md

 ---
 title: Set geographic filters in Power BI Desktop for the mobile apps
-description: Learn how to set geographic filtering in your model in Power BI Desktop, so can filter data for your location automatically in the Power BI mobile apps.
+description: Learn how to set your model’s geographic filtering in Power BI Desktop, so you can automatically filter data for your location in Power BI mobile apps.
 author: paulinbar
 ms.author: painbar
 ms.service: powerbi